CytoAgents' CTO1681 and CRS

 Cytokine Release Syndrome (CRS) Overview

-Cytokine Release Syndrome (CRS) is an overreaction of the immune system caused by excessive prolonged cytokine production, leading to systemic inflammation, often referred to as the Cytokine Storm.
+Cytokine Release Syndrome (CRS) is an overreaction of the immune system caused by excessive, prolonged cytokine production.
+This cascade of cytokines can lead to dangerous and potentially deadly systemic inflammation, often referred to as the Cytokine Storm.

-The condition can be triggered by a wide range of indications, such as cancer cell therapy, autoimmune disorders, and traumatic brain injury, as well as viral and bacterial infections.
+CRS can be triggered by a wide range of indications, including viral and bacterial infections, autoimmune disorders, traumatic brain injury, as well as modern immunotherapies such as CAR T-cell therapy and Bispecific Antibodies.

 Modulating and Rebalancing the Immune System